 The perfect fit for all the needs of any iPhone users.
-This portable charger has very lightweight and high capacity in overall power banks.
+This portable charger is very lightweight and has a high capacity in overall power banks.
 The Anker is a leading brand in portable chargers section in the world thus has a huge technological advantage.
 Though it does not support Quick charge tech it has Anker’s power IQ tech used which enables it to provide high quality and fast charging support for iPhones and iPads.
 20100 mAH is huge juice to keep you iPhones up for days.
 Also, it has 2 output ports thus you can charge 2 devices at a time and Charges iPhone 7 six times to get an idea.

 - Best in class

 - Well known brand

 - Practically no cons

 - price range is higher as quality